What are the engine intake mechanical parts?

 The engine of a car consists of several mechanical parts used for intake.
-Most of these parts can cause faults that can be detected with a diagnostic tool.
+Most of these parts can cause faults that can be detected using a diagnostic tool.

 Are you looking for a car scanner ?